-e.
-Maintain a working knowledge of appropriate professional developmentactivities for supervisees.
-These activities should be focused on empirically based scientific knowledge.

-f.
-Show a strong understanding of the supervisory relationship and related issues.

-g.
-Identify and define the cultural issues that arise in clinical supervision and be able to incorporate the cultural aspect into the supervisory process.

-h.
-Understand and define the legal and ethical issues inclinical supervision including:

-- applicable laws, licensure rules and the AMHCA Code of Ethics specifically as they relate to supervision; - supervisory liability and fiduciary responsibility; and - riskmanagementmodelsandprocessesastheyrelateto the clinical process and to supervision.

-i.
-Possess a working understanding of the evaluation process in clinical supervision including evaluating supervisee competenceand remediation of supervisees kill development.
-This includes initial, formative and summative assessment of supervisee knowledge, skills and self-awareness.
-Supervision includes both formal and informal feedback mechanisms.
+- e.
+Maintain a working knowledge of appropriate professional development activities for supervisees.
+These activities should be focused on empirically based scientific knowledge. - f.
+Show a strong understanding of the supervisory relationship and related issues, not limited to power differential, evaluation, parallel process and isomorphic similarities and differences between supervision and counseling, and qualities that enhance the supervisor/supervisee working alliance for the benefit of clients served. - g.
+Identify and define the cultural issues that arise in clinical supervision and be able to routinely incorporate cultural sensitivity into the supervisory process. - h.
+Understand and define the legal and ethical issues in clinical supervision including: - applicable laws, licensure rules and the AMHCA Code of Ethics specifically as they relate to supervision; - supervisory liability, respondent superior, and fiduciary responsibility; and - risk management models and processes as they relate to the clinical process and to supervision. - i.
+Possess a working understanding of the evaluation process in clinical supervision including evaluating supervisee competence and remediation of supervisee skill development.
+This includes initial, formative and summative assessment of supervisee knowledge, skills and self-awareness with provisions for clearly stated expectations, fair delivery of feedback and due process.
+Supervision includes both formal and informal feedback mechanisms. - j.
+Maintain a working knowledge of industry recognized financial management processes and required recordkeeping practices including electronic records and transmission of records

-j.Maintainaworkingknowledgeofindustryrecognizedfinancial management processes and required recordkeeping practices including electronic records and transmission of records a.Possessathoroughunderstandingandexperienceinworking withthesupervisees'clientpopulations.Beabletodemonstrate and explain the counselor role and appropriate clinical interventions within the cultural and clinical context.

-b.
-Develop, maintain and explain the supervision contract to managesuperviseerelationshipswithclearexpectationsincluding:

-- frequency, location, length and duration of supervision meetings; - supervision models and expectations; - liability and fiduciary responsibility of the supervisor; - the evaluation process, instruments used and frequency of evaluation; and - emergency and critical incident procedures.

-c.
-Demonstrate and model the ability to develop and maintain

-clear role boundaries and an appropriate balance between consultation and training within the supervisory relationship. d.
+- a.
+Possess a thorough understanding and experience in working with the supervisees' client populations.
+Be able to demonstrate and explain the counselor role and appropriate clinical interventions within the cultural and clinical context. - b.
+Develop, maintain and explain the supervision contract to manage supervisee relationships with clear expectations including: - frequency, location, length and duration of supervision meetings; - supervision models and expectations of the supervisee and the supervisor; - liability and fiduciary responsibility of the supervisor; - the evaluation process, instruments used and frequency of evaluation; and - emergency and critical incident procedures. - c.
+Demonstrate and model the ability to develop and maintain clear role boundaries and an appropriate balance between consultation and training within the supervisory relationship. - d.
 Demonstrate the ability to analyze and evaluate skills and performance of supervisees including the ability to confront and correct unsuitable actions and interventions on the part of the supervisees.
-Provide timely substantive and formative feedback to supervisees.

-e.Presentstrongproblem-solvinganddilemmaresolutionskills and practice skills with supervisees.

-f.
-Develop and demonstrate the ability to implement risk management strategies.

-g.
-Practice and models elf-assessment.
-Seek consultation as needed.

-h.Conceptualizecultural differences in the rapy and insupervision.
-Incorporate this understanding into the supervisory process.
+Provide timely substantive and formative feedback to supervisees, along with providing cumulative feedback and to train supervisees in techniques and methods in self-appraisal. - e.
+Present strong problem-solving and dilemma resolution skills and practice skills with supervisees. - f.
+Develop and demonstrate the ability to implement risk management strategies. - g.
+Practice and model self-assessment.
+Seek consultation as needed. - h.
+Conceptualize cultural differences in therapy and in supervision.
+Incorporate and model this understanding into the supervisory process.

-i.Possessanunderstandingofgroupsupervisiontechniquesand the role of group supervision in the supervision process.

-j.Complywithapplicablefederalandlocallaw.Takeresponsibility for supervisees' actions, which include an understanding of recordkeeping and financial management rules and practice.
+- i.
+Possess an understanding of group supervision techniques and the role of group supervision in the supervision process. - j.
+Comply with applicable federal, state, and local law.
+Take responsibility for supervisees' actions, which include an understanding of recordkeeping and financial management rules and practice.